How Much Can You Afford to Spend in Retirement?

 💡Important: It should be noted that academic research has shown the 4% rule to have approximately an 85% success rate.
 This means in 10,000 simulations, there were 1,500 scenarios where the retiree ran out of money - Dr. Wade Pfau.

-Critique: Continuing to withdraw the exact same amount each year, while market conditions change, such as a Bear Market or heightened inflation, could be costly, especially early on in your retirement.
+Critique of the 4 percent rule for retirement: Continuing to withdraw the exact same amount each year, while market conditions change, such as a Bear Market or heightened inflation, could be costly, especially early on in your retirement.

 “A retiree following the 4% rule to the letter who does not monitor their portfolio annually or work with an advisor to help, may spend considerably less than they could, in an average or better market, while also failing to adjust spending if they experience a down market.”
 Source: Charles Schwab Wealth Management Insights

-Method #2: Reality
+Method #2:

-Retirement Planning Method
+Planning Method

-In direct contrast with the 4% rule is Financial Planner Ty Bernicke who published his white paper in the Journal of Financial Planning suggesting that retirement spending actually decreases on average by about 15% every 5 years.
+Financial Planner Ty Bernicke published his white paper in the Journal of Financial Planning, which suggests that retirement spending actually decreases on average by about 15% every 5 years.

-And that by the time a retiree reaches their late 70s, their spending drops to less than half of what they were spending in their late 50s.
+In his research paper, Bernicke advocates that by the time a retiree reaches their late 70s, their spending drops to less than half of what they were spending in their late 50s.

 This approach, Bernicke says, requires one to adjust their income upward every year throughout retirement to account for a rise in inflation.
 Furthermore, this method requires a retiree to save more money than they’ll actually really need, while spending less, and potentially retiring later.

 To counter this, Bernicke’s approach believes that the 4% rule is too rigid and that since retirees wind up spending much less in later years as they age, they could safely afford to retire earlier or spend more in the earlier years of retirement.
-This static rule dictates that the retiree does not change spending, up or down, no matter how the market performs.
-As a result, the retiree may run out of money.

-Method #3: Keep It Simple
+Keep It Simple

 25x Rule